p-tawil/Philip-Tawil-Analyst-Portfolio/README.md

 # Philip-Tawil-Analyst-Portfolio
-This repo contains two exemplary analysis projects and my resume
+This repo contains two exemplary analysis projects, an exemplary, and my resume